AMA Kit FAQs

 - Q: What, if anything, should my accessory do in multi-turn situations?
-For example, what if a user presses a button on my accessory to initiate an Alexa interaction, but then Alexa asks clarifying questions, receives a user response, and then Alexa speaks again?
+For example, what if a user presses a button on my accessory to begin an Alexa interaction, but then Alexa asks clarifying questions, receives a user response, and then Alexa speaks again?

 - Q: If audio streaming is in progress, does my accessory device or does the Alexa mobile app responsible for muting/unmuting the audio streaming when the user initiates an Alexa interaction?
 Is the Alexa app able to mute/unmute audio on the accessory?

-Bluetooth Accessory Customer FAQs
+Bluetooth accessory user FAQs

 - Q: How do I enable Alexa on my Bluetooth Audio accessory?